Abdominal radiation - dischargeRadiation - abdomen - discharge; Cancer - abdominal radiation; Lymphoma - abdominal radiation

-- DO NOT use lotions, ointments, makeup, perfumed powders or products on the treatment area.
-Ask your health care provider what you should use.
+- Don't use lotions, ointments, makeup, perfumed powders or products on the treatment area.
+Ask your provider what you should use.

 - Keep the area that is being treated out of the direct sun.

-- DO NOT put a heating pad or an ice bag on the treatment area.
+- Don't put a heating pad or an ice bag on the treatment area.

 Tell your provider if you have any break or opening in your skin.